Olive wood rosary on a Bible laid down on a wooden table

 Q: How does holy water in a rosary enrich prayer?

-Q: Can a rosary be a meaningful gift?
+Q: Is a rosary from the Holy Land a good gift?

 SHARE: